 The Fire Safety Consultant will need to substantiate that the proposed solution will fully meet the intent of the Fire Code using established fire safety engineering methodology in order to prove to the Authority Having Jurisdiction (AHJ), which is FRDM representatives that larger compartment area will not jeopardize critical life safety tenability criteria for anticipated fire loads at compartment area during fire conditions and therefore occupants have safe egress.

-Do not get astounded if the previous approval following the prescriptive building code will be reviewed again as part of ‘cross-check’ evaluation by Fire Safety Officer of FRDM.
-This is because, only gazette (specific) area is allowed for PBA while the rest still compliance with the UBBL-by Law requirement previously.
+Do not get astounded if the previous approval following the prescriptive building code will be reviewed again as part of a ‘cross-check’ evaluation by the Fire Safety Officer of FRDM.
+This is because only the gazette (specific) area is allowed for PBA while the rest are still in compliance with the UBBL-by Law requirement previously.

-Moreover, what we want to observe during the evaluation and testing on this PBA project is the visibility clearance exceeding 10 meters, smoke layer height 2.5 meters, radian heat of 60 degree Celsius, toxicity compliance and of course all smoke extraction systems function properly as well as smoke curtain, alarm and others.
-During verification, we can intercept or expropriate together with other active system testing such as tests on elevators, fire rated roller shutters and so on because the PBA activation is ‘zoning’ (selected coverage area) more or less like zoning concept of electrical isolation switch testing.
+Moreover, what we want to observe during the evaluation and testing on this PBA project is the visibility clearance exceeding 10 meters, smoke layer height 2.5 meters, radian heat of 60 degrees Celsius, toxicity compliance and of course all smoke extraction systems function properly as well as a smoke curtain, alarm and others.
+During verification, we can intercept or expropriate together with other active system testing such as tests on elevators, fire-rated roller shutters and so on because the PBA activation is ‘zoning’ (selected coverage area) more or less like the zoning concept of electrical isolation switch testing.
 This is important in ensuring that the PBA testing does perform well accordingly.

-Hopefully, in the future, we could fully adopt performance code (pre-engineered) in line with the changes that take place so that the PBA evaluation and testing will meet the objective Code of Practice and indirectly protect our Malaysian firefighters/woman firefighter in the line of duty.
+Hopefully, in the future, we could fully adopt a performance code (pre-engineered) in line with the changes that take place so that the PBA evaluation and testing will meet the objective Code of Practice and indirectly protect our Malaysian firefighters/women firefighters in the line of duty.

-At AITO, we provide free consultation for fire safety design including Performance Based Approach.
-If you have any question or enquiries, we are ready to assist you.
+At AITO, we provide free consultation for fire safety design including a Performance-Based Approach.
+If you have any questions or enquiries, we are ready to assist you.
 Contact us at [email protected] or call us at 03 7831 4791 for any consultation or enquiries.